tchara96/F1_Race_Analysis/03_F1_Practice_Pace_Analysis/README.md

 3. Ensure the raw data files (`.csv`) are correctly referenced in the script.
 4. Run the script by pressing the **Run** button or typing `F1_Pace_Analysis_Multiple_Drivers_FINAL` in the Command Window.

-The script will generate the `.txt` summary files and the `.fig` plots, saving them into the corresponding `Results/Practice X/` subfolders.
+The script will generate the results at the command window and the `.fig` plots, saving them into the corresponding `Results/Practice X/` subfolders.

 ## 📊 Analysis Outputs